nuu-engineering/Elixir-Style-Conventions/README.md

     end
     ```

-1. Nunca dejes un espacio entre el nombre de la función y el paréntesis de apertura. / Never put a space between a function name and the opening parenthesis.
+1. Never put a space between a function name and the opening parenthesis.

     ```elixir {.line-numbers}
     # not preferred